IOM Greece Call for CVs

 Under the overall supervision of the Project Coordinator and the direct supervision ofthe Shelter Coordinator, the successful candidate will support the project “Operation of Six Shelters for Unaccompanied Migrant Children in Greece” and have the following responsibilities:

 Core Functions / Responsibilities:

-14. Perform any other duties as may be assigned.
+10. Perform other related duties that may be assigned.